zack-bitcoin/amoveo/docs/why_I_left.md

 The contract says "Zack agrees that all of his work is worth $300 000, and that Aeternity owes him nothing more". and "Zack agrees to never say anything about Aeternity, or else Aeternity can sue him for damages."
 I have not signed.

+I feel that using the police would have been a mistake, so I did not.
+I was in a foreign country where I didn't know the language.
+The owner did know the language.
+They threatened to bribe the police to arrest me on false charges.
+Every witness is an employee.
+Aeternity has a big legal team already.
+I have many severe allergies.
+If I was held in custody by foreign police for a long enough period, I could die.

 It is very hard for me to program while in a state of fear.
 I cannot work with people who make me feel this way.
 I stopped communicating with the community because I was afraid for my physical security.